-After researching the two major books about the history of conceptual art I have dived into the work of the first ambassador of conceptual art, Marcel Duchamp.
-I realized how much my method of labelling, naming my works is similar to his.
-I have read several studies and essays of 'L.H.O.O.Q.' and it lead me back to the very the source of my inspiration for my project 'One Night in Paris': On the 21st of November 2009 my two best friends were visiting me on my Erasmus stay and we were visiting the Louvre: rather than stumble upon the greatness of The World Most Celebrated painting I stumbled upon that ambience surrounding it: children sliding on the floor up and down like in a playground meanwhile their parents turning the painting into a disco-like flashy attraction with their up-to-date fancy DSLRs.
+After researching the two major books about the history of conceptual art I have dived into the work of the first ambassador of the era: Marcel Duchamp.
+I realized to what a great extent our methods of labelling or nominating works are similar.
+I have read several studies and essays of 'L.H.O.O.Q.' and it led me back to the very the source of my inspiration for my project 'One Night in Paris': On the 21st of November 2009 my two best friends were visiting me on my Erasmus study and we were visiting the Louvre: rather than stumble upon the greatness of The World Most Celebrated painting I stumbled upon that ambience surrounding it: children sliding on the floor up and down like in a playground meanwhile their parents turning the painting into a disco-like flashy attraction with their up-to-date fancy DSLRs.